 It is our efforts in yielding to Him—motivated and empowered by means of His Spirit—that God defines as good works; not for salvation, but for other reasons entirely.
 If the Israelites had not walked, would they have ever made it?
 It seems like such a dumb question, but yet it was such a tiny part of getting them there.
 Who supplied them with manna everyday?
 They did not have farms out there to grow food.
 Who supplied them with water?
 In one place, it is called the fiery desert.
 God supplied them with manna and with water.
 Who put the cloud over their heads to protect them from the worst of the weather?
 God did.
 Who kept their shoes from wearing out?
 God did.
-Who supplied them with protection from their enemy’s armies?
+Who supplied them with protection from their enemies armies?
 God did.
 They did a little bit.
 They walked.
 God did everything else.

 Who can stand in His way?
 Well brethren, only you.
 That is the scary part of it.
 But you see, if we keep close to God, even we will not stand in His way, because that is what He wants us to do.
-So good works as God reveals them are something that is not even possible until we are being led by His Spirit.
+So good works as God reveals them are something that are not even possible until we are being led by His Spirit.
 It has to be this way because we are created unto good works.
 The good works are a product of the relationship with God, and they do not even begin until He calls us, reveals Himself, begins to show us the way, and we begin to move along it.
 If this is not true, then the good that we do before God's calling would place God in our debt, and He would be calling us because of debt, and this would place us into His spiritual image even before the process begins.
 This cannot possibly be true, because of the following.
 There is more than one, but I am just going to read this one.

 Ephesians 2:2 Wherein in time past [before our calling] you walked [lived your life] according to the course of this world, according to the prince of the power of the air, the spirit that now works in the children of disobedience.